Turtle-Arena/turtle-arena-data/README.md

 Licenses
 ==========

-Most data files are licensed under Creative Commons Attribution-ShareAlike 3.0, see COPYRIGHTS.txt for details.
+Most of the data files are licensed under Creative Commons Attribution-ShareAlike 3.0.
+Some of the music is under a Non-Commericial license.
+Some text files are licensed under the GNU General Public License version 2 or later.
+See COPYRIGHTS.txt for details.